-// Teach correct ergonomics - teach adolescents how to adjust desks and work areas to suit their physical needs.
+Teach children and adolescents how to adjust desks and work areas to suit their physical needs.
 For example, when using laptops and desktop computers their feet should be flat on the ground and their knees and spines should be at a 90° angle too.
-Use chairs with adjustable heights, tilts and lower-back support (or insert a cushion to provide extra support).
+Use chairs with adjustable heights, tilts, and lower-back support (or insert a cushion to provide extra support).
 With mobile devices like tablets and smartphones, encourage children to lie on their stomachs as this keeps their necks in a neutral position (and as an added bonus, they'll naturally reposition themselves as their elbows will tire).

-Another alternative with touchscreen devices is to use tear-shaped bean bags, as this allows them to bring devices to their eye level while maintaining their posture (just remember to switch the device to airplane mode first before popping it in their lap to reduce any possible risks associated with electromagnetic radiation).
+Another alternative with touchscreen devices is to use tear-shaped bean bags, as this allows them to bring devices to their eye level while maintaining their posture (just remember to switch the device to airplane mode first before

-// Limit the weight of schoolbags carrying digital devices - many adolescents are now carrying tablets and/or laptops in schools bags as part of Bring Your Own Device (BYOD) initiatives.
+Limit the weight of schoolbags carrying digital devices

+Many children and adolescents are now carrying tablets and/or laptops in schools bags as part of Bring Your Own Device (BYOD) initiatives.
 Children shouldn't carry bags that are more than 10% of their body weight.
 So it's important that parents monitor the weight of kids' school bags and make adjustments where necessary.